bioimage-io/AdvanceImageAnalysisEMBO2023/Exercises.md

 -	Willing-hedgehog

 # Exercise 3: Download a model from the BioImage Model Zoo and install it with deepImageJ in Fiji

+M1 and M2 Mac systems: they are not compatible with TensorFlow.
+Try this exercise with a Pytorch model instead (e.g., `shivering-racoon`).

 1. Look for a model to segment Histopathology Images with StarDist (e.g., `chatty-frog`).
 2. Find a way to download the model for deepImageJ (we will use them later).
 3. Install it in Fiji: Plugins > DeepImageJ > DeepImageJ Install Model